kusaanko/YouTubeLiveChat/README.md

 If you want to use this project actively or distribute an app using this project, I highly recommend fork this project and maintain yourself.

-I think that I'm going ti developing this project.
+I think that I'm going to developing this project.
 I'm not using this project, and I am busy, so the priority of developing this project is the lowest.

 # Requires